RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 *********************************************************************************************************
-Step (5) Intact and Non Intact forest NBP from models that neither provide nbppft nor landCoverFrac
+Step (5) Intact and Non Intact forest NBP from models that neither provide nbppft nor landCoverFrac.
  - The models are: 'IBIS','CLM5.0','ORCHIDEE','ISAM','DLEM','LPJ-GUESS'

 NB: LPJ-GUESS provide landCoverFrac but because of the specificity of this model we used it in this step
 **********************************************************************************************************